Navy Federal Credit Union (NFCU), usually referred to as Navy Federal or Navy Fed, is a global credit union based out of Vienna, Virginia.

 The account has no minimum deposit requirements.

-Free EveryDay Checking is a basic checking account that’s available to all Navy Federal members.
+Free EveryDay Checking is a basic checking account for all Navy Federal members.

-The account has lower APY and dividend rates of just 0.01% each, and there are no ATM fee reimbursements.
+The account has lower APY and dividend rates of just 0.01% each, and no ATM fee reimbursements.

 Flagship Checking is Navy Federal’s highest-earning checking option with a variable APY of 0.35% to 0.45%.

-The same rate applies to dividends, and you’ll have to maintain a balance of $1,500 or more to get dividends paid out.
+The same rate applies to dividends; you’ll have to maintain a balance of $1,500 or more to earn the dividends.

 If you enroll in direct deposit, you’ll get $120 per year in ATM rebates.
-The account is also the only checking option that comes with a potential monthly fee of $10, which you can avoid your balancer stays at $1,500 or more.
+The account is also the only checking option with a potential monthly fee of $10, which you can avoid if your balance is $1,500 or higher.

 Basic Savings is Navy Federal’s only savings account and is required for membership.

-You can open multiple Basic accounts as the main account and an emergency fund, and both come with the same features — Basic Savings has no monthly fee, and comes with a 0.25% APY, and requires a balance of just $5 to earn dividends at the same rate.
+You can open multiple Basic accounts, one as the main savings account and another as an emergency fund.
+You get the same features no matter how many accounts you open.
+Basic Savings has no monthly fee and comes with a 0.25% APY.
+It also requires a balance of just $5 to earn dividends at the same rate.

-Basic Savings is designed to help you fulfill all of your short and long-term savings goals and comes with useful tools and guidance along the way.
+Basic Savings is designed to help you fulfill your short- and long-term savings goals and comes with useful tools and guidance.

 If you have a higher total balance, you can opt for a Jumbo Money Market, which gives you access to a slightly higher rate.

-Both Money Market accounts are fee-free, and you’ll have some added flexibility in accessing your money than a standard savings account.
+Both Money Market accounts are fee-free, and you’ll have more flexibility in accessing your money than a standard savings account.

 Here are the current CDs that Navy Federal has to offer: